deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 Let's talk about likelihoods and logs.

-The probability of an event will be calculated based on input variables and the weights used to adjust them.
+The probability of an event is calculated based on input variables and the weights used to adjust them.
 It's easy to understand that you feed observations into a model to come up with a prediction.

-But what if the predictions are given and the weights are unknown?
-Likelihood is the probability that certain weights will occur, given the outcomes you know, which is particularly useful when you have a training set where the labels and observations are fixed, and the weights have yet to be determined.
+But what if the predictions are given and the weights are unknown? *Likelihood* is the probability that certain weights will occur, given the outcomes you know, which is particularly useful when you have a training set where the labels and observations are fixed, and the weights have yet to be determined.

-Our optimization algorithm attempts to find the weights with the maximum likelihood, given the labels and input.
-It estimates the likelihood of a model’s parameters (the weight vectors of softmax, in this case), given output x, the classifications of the training set.
+The optimization algorithm used here attempts to find the weights with the maximum likelihood, given the labels and input.
+It estimates the likelihood of a model’s parameters (the weight vectors of softmax, in this case), given the output, or the ground-truth classifications of the training set.
 It is an inversion of the probability function of output given certain parameters.

-By maximizing the log likelihood of the parameters with regard to the ground-truth labels, we train a model that can classify unseen data better.
+By maximizing the likelihood of the parameters with regard to the ground-truth labels, we train a model that can classify unseen data better.

 Taking the logarithm of input *x* -- i.e. finding the exponent of 10 that produces *x* -- is a useful way to map very low likelihoods into a narrower and more manageable space; i.e. log(0.0001) can be expressed as -4.
-It’s a great way to prevent [arithmetic underflow](https://en.wikipedia.org/wiki/Arithmetic_underflow), which is a risk when you deal with very low probabilities.
+Using log likelihoods prevents [arithmetic underflow](https://en.wikipedia.org/wiki/Arithmetic_underflow), which is a risk when you deal with very low probabilities.

-We then flip log likelihood to be negative, because most optimization algorithms attempt to minimize a cost or error function, and negative log likelihood plays nice with a more general framework for optimization, like Deeplearning4j.
+We then flip the log likelihoods to be negative, because most optimization algorithms attempt to *minimize* a cost or error function, and negative log likelihood plays nice with a more general framework for optimization, like Deeplearning4j.

 Once the weights can no longer be adjusted to reduce error — i.e. once the likelihood of the parameters given the output reaches its peak — the model can be used to categorize input for which no labels exist, inferring sentiment expressed by text in the wild.